asyncisnotagoodlib/ayana-tos/ToS.md

 **1. Introduction**

-Zeppy (referred to as "the Bot") provides various functionalities designed to enhance your Discord experience.
+Ayana (referred to as "the Bot") provides various functionalities designed to enhance your Discord experience.
 By accessing or using the Bot, you agree to these Terms of Service and our Privacy Policy.

 **2. User Responsibilities**